couchbase/query/docs/n1ql-preview-model.md

-Just as the Couchbase data model is a superset and generalization of the relational data model, so too is the Couchbase query model a superset and generalization of the relational query model as embodied in the SQL query language.
+Just as the Couchbase data model is a superset and generalization of the relational data model, so too is the Couchbase query model a superset and generalization of the relational query model embodied in the SQL query language.

-The relational data and query models work with tables, which are 2-dimensional and can be visualized as rectangles.
-The Couchbase data and query models work with both rectangles and triangles, which is how nested objects of arbitrary depth can be visualized.
+The relational query model works with tables, which are 2-dimensional and can be visualized as rectangles.
+The Couchbase query model works with both 2-dimensional data and nested objects of arbitrary depth, which can be visualized as triangles.
+Thus the Couchbase query model is said to work with both rectangles and triangles.

-In relational systems, rows are considered to be units of direct access; once a row is obtained, its individual attributes are directly accessible for use in expressions, joins, projections, and more.
+In relational systems, rows are units of direct access&mdash;once a row is obtained, its individual attributes are directly accessible for use in expressions, joins, projections, and more.
 In Couchbase, documents are the analogous units of direct access&mdash;once a document is obtained, its attributes, fragments, and metadata are accessible for use in all aspects of query processing.

 If relational queries express row-oriented processing, then Couchbase queries express fragment-oriented processing.
 Documents can be considered a special case of top-level fragments that provide direct and optimized access to all their contained fragments.
-For this reason, the Couchbase query model makes a distinction between in-document joins (between fragments in the same document) and cross-document joins (across documents).
+To highlight this optimized in-document access, the Couchbase query model makes a distinction between in-document joins (among fragments in the same document) and cross-document joins (across documents).

-The output of a relational query is a set of rows, as is a relational table.
+The output of a relational query is a set of rows, just like a stored relational table.
 This makes relational queries composable.
-The output of a Couchbase query is a set of documents, as is a Couchbase bucket.
+The output of a Couchbase query is a set of documents, just like a stored Couchbase bucket.
 This makes Couchbase queries composable as well.

 We now present the Couchbase query model by enumerating the stages of the query processing pipeline.
-Not surprisingly, the stages are the same as in a relational system; but within each stage, the capabilities are generalized to mirror the generalization of the Couchbase data model.
+Not surprisingly, the stages are the same as in relational queries; but within each stage, the capabilities are expanded to mirror the generalization of the Couchbase data model.

 ### Pipeline

-A query is a declarative specification of a selection and transformation of data.
+A query is a declarative specification of a selection, transformation, and retrieval of data.
 The Couchbase query model provides the following pipeline stages for expressing queries.
-Only the projecting stage is mandatory; the sourcing stage is needed to access stored data.
+Most of these stages are optional; the projecting stage is always required, and the sourcing stage is required for accessing stored data.

 #### Sourcing